Family of missing woman 'devastated' after her body found in shallow grave

-On Wednesday, during the third or fourth search for Whitaker’s body, a patrol officer found a shallow grave with a body buried in a creek just north of 12400 E. Admiral Place, Watkins said.
+On Wednesday, during the third or fourth search for Whitaker’s body, a patrol officer found a shallow grave in a creek just north of the 12400 block of East Admiral Place, Watkins said.

-After a forensic anthropologist excavated the body and the crime scene unit processed the grave, the body was discovered to be that of Whitaker, who Watkins said was likely placed there only a few days after her family last saw her.
+After a forensic anthropologist excavated the body and the Crime Scene Unit processed the grave, the body was determined to be that of Whitaker, who Watkins said was likely placed there only a few days after her family last saw her.

-Whitaker’s family, who until now did not know what happened to her, say they are devastated about the discovery, but relieved the uncertainty is over.
+Whitaker’s family, who until now did not know what happened to her, say they are devastated about the discovery but relieved that the uncertainty is over.

 People are also reading…